andrei-stoiculescu/custom-wp-theme/README.md

-Custom Wordpress theme version 0.1
 Initial commit with no custom post

+v 0.1 Changelog
+Added navbar